jroske1120/pet-hotel-client/README.md

 2. cd into correct directory from terminal
 3. Run npm install
 4. Run npm start and it should load in your default browser
-5. Follow the steps from the database section to create the correct database and tables

 ## Usage
 1. Manager can create owners on the owner's page